EPCCed/SiMLInt/docs/workflow.md

 Export the (trained) ML model to a format suitable for SmartSim.

 In the small test example, we are using a grid 128x256 with 4 guard cells in the x-dimension, hence our model expects a grid of size (132, 256).
-To demonstrate the workflow, we use a model that returns a tensor of 0s, this allows the user to easily verify that the added ML-loop does not distort the simulation in any unexpected way.
+To demonstrate the workflow, we use a model that returns a tensor of zeroes, this allows the user to easily verify that the added ML-loop does not distort the simulation in any unexpected way.

 Create `zero_model-132-256.pb` in the current directory:
 ```
 python write_zero_model.py 132 256 -f zero-model-132-256.pb
 ```

-The `write_zero_model.py` uses the target CNN architecture with a modified final layer to force all-0s output while maintaining properties of the model, such as computational effort needed to add the ML inference to the workflow.
+The `write_zero_model.py` uses the target CNN architecture with a modified final layer to force all-zeroes output while maintaining properties of the model, such as computational effort needed to add the ML inference to the workflow.
 Note that the script requires also `padding.py`; this is our in-house implementation of periodic padding which is currently not implemented in TensorFlow.

 You can now test the zero model: